-All settings should adopt a graduated approach to identifying and supporting pupils and students with SEN, with four stages of action: assess, plan, do and review, as described within the SEND Code of Practice (2015).
+All settings should adopt a graduated approach to identifying and supporting pupils and students with SEN, with four stages of action: assess, plan, do and review as described within the SEND Code of Practice (2015).
 In most situations, settings will be able to provide evidence of the graduated approach when making a request for an EHC needs assessment.

-The local authority would usually expect to see evidence of 'SEN support' over time (6-12 months), following at least two reviews.
-After the review process, if it is apparent that the extent of the child or young person's needs have not been fully identified, or that, despite receiving appropriate SEN support including involvement from relevant services and additional funding where appropriate, the child or young person is not making good progress, an application for an EHC needs assessment could be a reasonable next step.
+Within the completed paperwork for an EHC needs assessment, the local authority would usually expect to see evidence of 'SEN support' over time (6-12 months), following at least two reviews.
+After the reviews, if it is apparent that the extent of the child or young person's needs have not been fully identified, or that despite receiving appropriate SEN support (including involvement from relevant services and additional funding where appropriate), the child or young person is not making good progress, an application for an EHC needs assessment could be a reasonable next step.